ryanbyrne30/home_lab/kubernetes/administration/certs/README.md

 Using `kubeadm` to install K8s automatically install certificates for the cluster.
 These certificates are typically stored in `/etc/kubernetes/pki`.
 User account certificates are placed in the `/etc/kubernetes` directory.

-Certificates typically last a year before expiration.
+Certificates typically last a year before expiration. `kubeadm` automatically renews all certificates during control plane [upgrades](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/).
 You can check the expiration of your certs using

 ```bash
 kubeadm certs check-expiration